haskell/cabal/Cabal/doc/installing-packages.markdown

 :   An extra directory to search for system libraries files.
 You can use
     this flag multiple times to get a list of directories.

+`--extra-framework-dirs`[=_dir_]
+:   An extra directory to search for frameworks (OS X only).
+You can use this
+    flag multiple times to get a list of directories.

     You might need to use this flag if you have standard system libraries in a non-standard location that is not mentioned in the package's `.cabal` file.
 Using this option has the same affect as